-Senior Composition/Literary Perspectives in Media
+Senior Composition/Contemporary Cultures in Literature

-Course code: 2561/2562 Open to grade: 12 Length: 2 Semesters Credit earned: 1.0 English
+Course code: 2591/2592 Open to grade: 12 Length: 2 Semesters Credit earned: 1.0 English

-The purpose of this course is to provide students with a challenging and in-depth experience in literature as it relates to media.
-Students will write in many forms including essays, creative writing, resumes, and other business related writing.
-A major goal of senior English is to reinforce strong writing and grammar skills to prepare students for academic and real-world writing.
+This course will provide students with a challenging, engaging and in depth experience in developing understanding of our world through its literature.
+Students will write in many forms that include essays, creative writing, resumes and business related writing.
+A major goal of senior English is to reinforce strong writing and grammar skills to prepare students for academic and real world writing.
 A research paper is a required component of this class.